Day 1 Lima

 This morning we visit the Ballestas Islands by boat to view sea lion colonies, penguins and other bird life.
 Continue south by land to Nazca with a stop to see the Huacachina sand dunes along the way.
 The pleasant colonial town of Ica enjoys a dry and sunny climate and is known for its huge sand dunes around the Huacachina oasis.
 Apart from the dunes, the town is well known for its wines, and there are several wineries and distilleries in the area.
 Approximate Distance: 175km Estimated Travel Time: 4 hours

 A full day of travel awaits as we continue south to the town of Arequipa.
 Peru’s second most important city after Lima, Arequipa maintains a traditional colonial style and more laid back pace in comparison with the capital.
 Sitting at 2325 m (7626 ft) above sea level and surrounded by the Andes mountains, this delightful colonial town is well worth a visit.
 Arequipa was built from a very light coloured volcanic rock called sillar, so older buildings dazzle in the sun, giving the city its nickname, “the White City.”
 The main plaza with its cafés and nearby cathedral is a top draw for visitors.
 Those with an interest in history, culture and architecture will enjoy our visit to the Convent of Santa Catalina during our city tour, offering a brief respite from the outside world and a unique view into a by-gone way of life.
 Spectacular mountains surround Arequipa, the most famous of which is El Misti Volcano, at 5822 m (19096 ft) and with a beautiful snow-capped peak.
-Approximate Distance: 420km Estimated Travel Time: 7 hours
+Approximate Distance: 420km Estimated Travel Time: 10-11 hours

-The trip from Puno to Cuzco takes the better part of the day, with stark, beautiful scenery en route as you travel through the high Altiplano region.
-Cuzco is the continent’s oldest continuously inhabited city, and the hub of the South American travel network.
+Catch our flight to Cusco.
+Cusco is the continent’s oldest continuously inhabited city, and the hub of the South American travel network.
 The city attracts travellers who come not just to visit a unique destination but also to experience an age-old culture very different from their 20th century way of life; one could easily spend a week just in and around the area.
 Inca-built stone walls line most of the central streets and you don't have to go far to see other major Inca ruins.
 It is a city steeped in history, tradition and legend.
-Every year Cuzco attracts thousands of travellers who come to delve into its noble but tragic past.
+Every year Cusco attracts thousands of travellers who come to delve into its noble but tragic past.
 It is the perfect base for optional explorations around the city and area as well as a range of outdoor activities.
 Relax and explore this fascinating city, and take time to acclimatize to the high altitude.
 Approximate Distance: 389km Estimated Travel Time: 6 hours

 Rise early to take advantage of viewing Machu Picchu in the early morning light.
 This is the best time to view the 'Lost City of the Incas'.
 Join our local guide for a detailed interpretation of the site and Inca history without the pressure of other tour groups that arrive at midday.
-Later in the afternoon of Day 12 we return by train to Ollantaytambo or Poroy and will then be transferred by van to Cusco, arriving in the evening.
+Later in the afternoon of Day 10 we return by train to Ollantaytambo or Poroy and will then be transferred by van to Cusco, arriving in the evening.
 Machu Picchu is both the best and the least known of the Inca ruins.
 It is not mentioned in any of the chronicles of the Spanish conquistadors and archaeologists today can do no more than speculate on its function.
 The local Quechua farmers in the area knew of Machu Picchu for centuries, but it was not until an 11-year-old boy led the American historian Hiram Bingham (who was in search of Vilcabamba) to the site on July 24, 1911, that the rest of the world became aware of its existence.
 At that time the site was covered in thick vegetation, and Bingham and his team returned in 1912 and 1915 to clear the growth.
 Over the years, much work has been done on excavating and studying the site.
 Despite these efforts, many unanswered questions remain.
 Approximate Distance: 118km Estimated Travel Time: 3.15 hours

 Time for some last minute shopping in Puno before our flight back to Lima and the final stop on our journey.
 Enjoy one last night out on the town.
 Overnight Lima.
 Approximate Distance: 572km Estimated Travel Time: 2.20 hours